“When I started on a specialist program for eating disorders, I finally felt that someone actually understood what I was experiencing.”

 Eating in the way your disorder compels you to can make you feel guilty, ashamed, and disgusted.
 Your hidden feelings about your eating may lead you to deny your behaviours, or hide them from yourself and others.

 Having an eating disorder may make you feel like you have lost control of your body and your behaviours, but it may also be a way of feeling control over an aspect of your life.
 Either way, an eating disorder can become a key part of the way you see yourself.

 An eating disorder can take over your life, and it may seem too big to deal with.
 But it is important to remember that all eating disorders can be treated, and full recovery is possible at every age.

 Living with a mental health condition can be challenging, but you are never alone.
 It’s important to take the first steps in getting support.

 Helping someone with an eating disorder

 Eating disorders can be quite scary to observe in someone you care about because of the distress of seeing their body change and their self-destructive behaviours.
 You may not know what to do or say, but your support can make a big difference in their recovery.

 Talk to the person openly and honestly, but avoid making any comments about how they look.
 Even well-meaning comments on their appearance can be taken the wrong way and set back the recovery process.
 Encourage them to talk about how they are feeling and listen without judgement.
 It is important to remember that nobody chooses to have an eating disorder, and parents are not to blame.

-Other helpful actions you can take include: learning more about eating disorders from the resources below, encouraging the person to stay connected with family and friends, and engaging them in enjoyable social activities that do not involve food or excessive physical activity.
+Other helpful actions you can take include: learning more about eating disorders, encouraging the person to stay connected with family and friends, and engaging them in enjoyable social activities that do not involve food or excessive physical activity.